Investigators enter unit at center of deadly chemical leak at refinery in Deer Park

 Authorities confirmed two employees were killed and another 35 were exposed to the chemical.
 It's unclear how serious those exposures were.

-The chemical, hydrogen sulfide, is a colorless gas known for its pungent "rotten egg" odor at low concentrations.
-It is extremely flammable and highly toxic and can cause mild headaches, eye irritation, unconsciousness, and death -- even at low concentrations.
+The chemical hydrogen sulfide is a colorless gas known for its pungent "rotten egg" odor at low concentrations.
+It is extremely flammable and highly toxic and can cause mild headaches, eye irritation, unconsciousness, and death, even at low concentrations.

 So far, the cause of the leak is still unknown.

-This was the second scare for people in Deer Park in less than four weeks.
+Thursday's chemical leak was the second scare for people in Deer Park in less than four weeks.
 A pipeline fire last month burned for four days.

 ABC13 spoke to some people at a bowling alley who were not pleased that they had no idea that a dangerous chemical had been leaked into the air.

-"I was at work and I had no idea.
-I found out through Facebook and I was like, 'I wonder if any of my loved ones could have been harmed or anything like that.'
+"I was at work, and I had no idea.
+I found out through Facebook, and I was like, 'I wonder if any of my loved ones could have been harmed or anything like that.'
 It kind of reminded me of the ITC fires.
 It kind of gave me flashbacks," one resident said.

 Copyright © 2024 KTRK-TV.
 All Rights Reserved.